The Best Way to Seed a Whole Pomegranate

 Pros: If you have some aggression and don't mind a mess, then this method may be for you.
 You don't need a knife; a heavy mallet will crack through the tough exterior of the pomegranate to reveal the juicy arils underneath.

 Cons: It's messy and wasteful.
-Pomegranate juice stains everything from countertops to clothing, and if you've got staining, you've got waste.
+Pomegranate juice stains everything from cutting boards and countertops to clothing, and if you've got staining, you've got waste.
 Arils are fragile and once the juice escapes, you're pretty much left with only the hard crunchy seeds.
 Plus, with force like this, the arils that don't break will scatter everywhere.

 Read more: Three Drinks to Lower Blood Pressure